Japanese Clear Soup: Sumashi-Jiru vs Osuimono

-In the previous article, I talked about how the Japanese clear soup “Suimono (吸い物)”, or “Osuimono (お吸い物)” is different from Miso soup.
+In the previous post, I explained how the Japanese clear soup “Suimono (吸い物)”, or “Osuimono (お吸い物)”, is different from miso soup.

-As I wrote about it in the entry, the primary difference between Miso soup and Suimono is that Miso soup is a type of “Shirumono (汁物)” that is flavored with Miso soybean paste and is eaten with rice.
+As I wrote in the article, the primary difference between miso soup and Suimono is that miso soup is a type of “Shirumono (汁物)” that is seasoned with miso soybean paste and is eaten with rice,

-Shirumono is the word for the soup dishes served with cooked rice in Japanese cuisine, and in addition to Miso soybean paste, it can also be flavored with soy sauce, salt or a mixture of these seasonings.
+Shirumono is the collective term for the soup dishes that are served with cooked rice in Japanese cuisine, and in addition to miso, it can also be flavored with soy sauce, salt, or a mixture of these seasonings.

-Hence, in Japan there also exist clear soups that are classified as Shirumono.
-Even among those, “Sumashijiru (すまし汁)”, also known as “Osumashi (おすまし)”, is the most common.
+Hence, there also exist clear soups that are classified as Shirumono, and among those, “Sumashi-Jiru (すまし汁)”, also known as “Osumashi (おすまし)”, is the most common variety.

-Then, what is the difference between Sumashijiru, or Osumashi and Osuimono?
+Then, what is the difference between Sumashi-Jiru or Osumashi and Osuimono?
 Here, let me talk about that.

-As I wrote above, Suimono is a Japanese clear soup typically seasoned with soy sauce and salt, but it can also be flavored with Miso soybean paste and may become browny in color.
+As I mentioned above, Suimono, or Osuimono, is a Japanese clear soup typically seasoned with soy sauce and salt, but it can also be flavored with miso and may have a browny hue.

-On the other hand, Sumashijiru, or Osumashi is also a clear soup made by seasoning Dashi soup stock primarily with soy sauce and salt in the same way as Suimono.
+On the other hand, Sumashi-Jiru, or Osumashi, is also a clear soup made from Dashi soup stock mainly seasoned with soy sauce and salt in the same way as Suimono.

-Both Osuimono and Osumashi are often served in a lacquered soup bowl and can contain various ingredients from seafood and meat to vegetables, mushrooms, tofu, and eggs.
+Both Osuimono and Sumashi-Jiru soups are often served in a lacquered soup bowl and can contain various ingredients ranging from seafood and meat to vegetables, mushrooms, tofu, and eggs.

-The 2 types of clear soup dishes sometimes look like the same in appearance and that is why many Japanese can’t clearly tell the difference between them.
+So these 2 types of clear soup dishes often look like the same things, which is why many of us Japanese can’t clearly tell the difference between them.

 Therefore, in the traditional Japanese course dinner “Kaiseki Ryori (懐石料理, 会席料理)”, Suimono isn’t the soup for “Ichiju Sansai (一汁三菜: literally one soup and three side dishes)”, the basics in Kaiseki Ryori, but it can be the side dish called “Wanmori (椀盛り)” or “Nimonowan (煮物椀)”.

-In contrast, Sumashijiru is a soup included in Ichiju Sansai and may be served with the cooked rice.
+In contrast, Sumashi-Jiru is a soup that can be included in Ichiju Sansai and may be served with cooked rice in Kaiseki Ryori.